DK privilege - claim transforms

 Using JSON privilege claim in an application

-The down-party application receives the privilege claim with the privilege serialized as a JSON string.
+The application registration application receives the privilege claim with the privilege serialized as a JSON string.

 Create privilege group class